Douglas Matera

 Douglas Matera (born 8 May 1993) is a Brazilian Paralympic swimmer.
 He represented Brazil at the 2020 Summer Paralympics.

 Career

 Matera represented Brazil at the 2019 Parapan American Games where he won three gold medals and three silver medals.

 Matera represented Brazil at the 2020 Summer Paralympics and won a silver medal in the mixed 4 × 100 metre freestyle relay 49pts event.

 Personal life

-His brother, Thomaz, represented Brazil at the 2016 Summer Paralympics.
+Matera was diagnosed with retinitis pigmentosa.
+His older brother, Thomaz, represented Brazil at the 2016 Summer Paralympics.